andrius-learns-things/studies/notes/buzzwords.md

 `Swagger` - In-browser documentation & tools to test it for REST APIs

 `Flask blueprint` - Modular "sub-app" in flash app

+`flask_swagger_ui` - Swagger-Flask lib.
+Simple lib, which serves Swagger UI, defined in a file (so API & docs get duplicated)

+`flask-restplus` - Swagger-Flask lib.
+A bit more advanced lib, which autogenerates swagger out of your method definitions

+`connexion` - Swagger-Flask lib.
+A lib, which adds python handlers to your existing swagger definition files.

+`marshmallow` - Serialization lib

+`pickle` - Another serialization lib

+`schematics` - Validation lib

+`schema` - Validation lib